dhavalpatel290/dhavalpatel290/README.md

 - 🔍 **In search of new endeavor in space of Software Engineering with focus on Data as side gig😊**
 - 💻 Staff Data Engineer at CVS Health
 - 🔭 Little bit about myself.
 I completed my Masters in Computer Science from New York University in May 2021.
 After graduation, My first job was in Lyft where I was working as Software Data Engineer till Jan 2023.
-From Jan 2023, I am working in CVS Health as Senior Data Engineer where I help our awesome Data Scientist with Data.
+From Jan 2023, I am working in CVS Health where I help our awesome Data Scientists with Data.
 I have worked as Data Engineer Intern in HBO Max-WarnerMedia for Spring 2021 and as Cloud Technology Intern in HBO-WarnerMedia over Summer 2020.
 - 👯 I’m looking to collaborate on **Software Engineering, Data Science, Machine Learning, Cloud Technology!**
 - 🤔 I’m looking for **Data Nerds To Build Awesome Products.**
 - 💬 Ask me about **How companies are using Cloud for their Infrastructure and Big Data solutions.**